MicrosoftDocs/power-automate-docs/articles/api-connector-overview.md

 The first step to building an API Connector is to build a fully functional **Custom Connector**.
 A custom connector operates exactly like an API connector but it is limited in availability to its author and specific users within the author's tenant.

-The general process to build a connector involves multipile steps:
+The general process to build a connector involves multiple steps:

 ![Custom API Authoring Steps](./media/api-connectors/authoring_steps.png)